oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/tac/tac.md

 ## Task 5: Switch back to the original primary

-Before continuing with the next labs, don't forget to switch back.
+Remember to switch back before continuing with the next labs.
 The labs expect `ADGHOL0` to be the primary environment.

 1. **From the terminal where you have the dgmgrl session**, execute another switchover back to the database on host `adghol`: